rdpopov/nvim-sak/README.md

     vim.api.nvim_set_keymap('n','s', '<Plug>VsmHighlightInMotion', {
         noremap = true,
         silent = true,
-        desc="Highlight in current selecetion"})
+        desc="Highlight in motion"})
     vim.api.nvim_set_keymap('n','<Leader>r', '<Plug>VsmInteractiveReplace',{
             noremap = true,
             silent = true,
             desc="Replace in visuial selection"})
 ```

+## Things to be added
+- [ ] Something to mimic the behaviour of `gcn` to be able to use more
+  commands(maybe)
+- [ ] Add gif a demo for both commands

 ## Why this is a thing?
-Tried kakoune and helix, liked this mode.
-And I would consider switching
+Tried kak and helix, liked this mode.
+And I would consider switching to them
-to them just for this.
-It makes it a little bit easier to work with.
-Rather
-than witting a sed expression, you just do it in a few keystrokes.
-It's
-just convenience, then again what plugin isn't.
+just for this.
+This kinda gives me the main thing that their modes do.
+It
+doesn't have the transformations that can be done with kak, don't need them.